Home Loans

 4. Right to Increase Rent

-Landlords have the right to rent increase per year as per law and terms of the rental agreement.
+Landlords have the right to increase per year as per the law and the terms of the rental agreement.
 Typically, this involves providing the tenant with proper notice about the rent increase.
 This is typically regulated by local Rent Control Acts, which often outline when and how rent can be increased, for example, the Maharashtra Rent Control Act, 1999, which allows annual rent escalation according to agreed terms and conditions.

 5. Right to Access Property for Repairs